5 Tips To Get Kids Excited About Wearing Glasses

 Encourage them to try them out for an activity they love, starting with a 15 minute block of time and work on building this time up over the course of a few weeks.

-After a few weeks, you may notice they prefer to have their glasses on all the time.
+After a few weeks, you may notice that kids prefer to have their glasses on all the time.

 Teachers often have creative ways of getting kids to do things at school they would never do at home…seriously how do they do this?